syncfusion-content/wpf-docs/wpf/Grid/Export-Options.md

 ## Exporting to Excel

 The GridExcelConverter class provides support for exporting data from a Grid control to an Excel spreadsheet for verification and/or computation.
 This control copies the Grid's styles and formats to Excel automatically.
 The GridExcelConverter class is derived from GridExcelConverterBase.
 The XlsIO libraries are used to support the conversion of the grid contents to Excel.
-Following dll files must be added along with the default dll files in the reference folder:
+Following assembly files must be added along with the default assembly files in the reference folder:

 * Syncfusion.XlsIO.Base
 * Syncfusion.XlsIO.WPF